 Unexpectedly the scenery continues to improve overall.
 The Illinois River turns out to be quite pretty in places.
 Not exactly related to that but interesting nonetheless is the supposed fact that Illinois is second only to Washington in terms of apple production.
 Who knew?

 Quite possibly—and maybe even probably—we won’t post anything more until Monday or so.
-We have 2 very long travel days ahead and time for other stuff will be sparse.
+We have two very long travel days ahead and time for other stuff will be sparse.